 If Shuffle Cards is set to All, changing cards per page causes each activity to rewind to its first page.
 Otherwise, each activity's current page is set so that the first card visible before the change was made is still visible afterwards.

+You can use Bluetooth and USB switches with both editions of Special Words.
 Use this setting if you want to use your device with 1, 2 or 3 Bluetooth switches: change the number of switches here as appropriate.
-Please refer to Chapter 7 for further details.
+For information on how to configure the app for use with these, and to watch a demonstration video, please refer to Chapter 11.